scharf/cv/README.md

 In order to **get more flexibility we designed a DSL to describe the layout of the dialogs**.
 The DSL allows to modify aspects of the UI similar to css style sheets.
 We added a rule engine for validation and for changing the UI depending on data.
 We also added an IDE to edit the UI directly in the application to easily make customer specific adaptations of the UI (the DSL is interpreted at runtime, so changes do not require re-deployment of Java code).
 With this approach, the UI became much more consistent, because the DLS interpreter creates encodes layout rules.

-## Since Fall 2017: Startup Project ([tye])
+## Since Fall 2017: Startup project webapp and python framework ([tye])

-From October 2017 I co-founded the statup [tye].
-The idea to clean up contact data (address data with names, emails etc) .
+From October 2017 I co-founded the startup [tye].
+The idea to clean up contact data (address data with names, emails etc.).
 The technology stack was [Meteor], [MongoDb], [React],[MobX] and [Semantic UI].
 The first prototype I implemented, was an application that allowed to run email campaigns to send individualized emails to each person of a contact list.
 The person was asked if the data is still correct and if not he was re-directed to our customers site to enter the correct data.
-The data entry form was designed in our UI and embedded into the customers webpage by a simple snippet.
+The data entry form was designed in our UI and embedded into the customer's webpage by a simple snippet.

 **I designed and implemented a python [ETL] pipeline** (framework) to enhance and correct contact data automatically.